 Simple and straightforward: Nest Thermostat EStaff pick

-The Nest Thermostat E is a great option for folks who don't want to spend too much and prefer minimalist devices.
+Our top pick for the best smart thermostat without a C wire goes to the Nest Thermostat E. It's a great option for folks who don't want to spend too much and prefer minimalist devices.
 The display simply shows the temperature setting, while the app lets you prioritize certain rooms' cooling, change settings when you're away, and lets you know if it senses a problem.
 Most importantly, the Thermostat E features a built-in rechargeable lithium-ion battery that bypasses the C Wire requirement.

 Some rewiring required: ecobee SmartThermostat (5th Gen)

-ecobee's latest iteration in its smart thermostat line-up builds upon everything that made its predecessors great (up to 32 room sensors, great display, plays nice with all the smart assistants) by adding built-in Alexa voice control and a speaker.
+ecobee's 5th-gen smart thermostat builds upon everything that made its predecessors great (up to 32 room sensors, great display, plays nice with all the smart assistants) by adding built-in Alexa voice control and a speaker.
 Like its ecobee brethren, the fifth-generation model doesn't need a C wire, but it does come with a power extension kit that you'll need to wire to your furnace control board.